-Commercial landings (season 2012/13):
+Commercial landings (season 2013/14):

-Southern rock lobster 47 tonnes
+Southern rock lobster 46 tonnes

-Deep sea crabs 23 tonnes
+Deep sea crabs 24 tonnes

-Western rock lobster not reported
+Western rock lobster Not reported

-due to confidentiality policy (too few operators)
+due to confidentiality provisions

-In 2012/13, the south coast catch of southern rock lobster 46.5 t was below the target catch range and slightly lower than last year's catch of 51.2 t (South Coast Crustacean Figure 2a).
+In 2013/14, the south coast catch of southern rock lobster of 46.2 t was below the target catch range and slightly lower than last year's catch of 46.5 t (South Coast Crustacean Figure 2a).
 However, this target catch range is currently being reviewed as a part of the overall review of the management for this fishery.
 The catch records are based on monthly statutory (catch and effort) returns.

-The deep-sea crab catch was similar to year's catch of 22 t, comprising of 4.0 tonne of champagne, 13.7 t of giant, and 5.0 t of crystal crab.
+The deep-sea crab catch was similar to year's catch of 23.8 t, comprising of 1.0 tonne of champagne, 9.9 t of giant, and 12.9 t of crystal crab.